Wandalen/wTools/module/core/color_tools/tests/manual/readme.md

 ## Overview

-Manual verification of `ColorfulText` ANSI rendering in a real terminal.
+Manual verification of `DecoratedText` ANSI rendering in a real terminal.
 Automated tests cover all invariants; these scenarios exist to confirm visual output looks correct to a human and to catch terminal-specific rendering issues (e.g., color bleed, missing resets) that assertions cannot observe.

 Run with the `enabled` and `serde_support` features active: